-The 2019-20 Season looks to be an extremely exciting season for all our Hockey Super League athletes.
-We are unveiling body contact to our 2007 Major division with our "modified checking rules".
-We are excited to offer our athletes cross province competition with appearances from British Columbia's HPL Lumberjacks (2009 Major), HPL Bandits (2009 Major), West Coast Wild (2007 major), Golden Panthers (U14 Prep), Metro Hockey Academy 1 (U14 Prep), and Metro Hockey Academy 2 (U14 Prep).
-The Hockey Super League will also be welcoming one of the top USA programs in the 2007 Minnesota Machine and 2008 Machine team.
+The 2019-20 Season was also an extremely exciting season for all our Hockey Super League athletes.
+The 2007 Major division entered into body contact a year ealier than their counterparts in Minor Hockey.
+The competed in a single-cohort age category competing against other 2007 born athletes which enabled a controlled environment to allow them to learn the rules of body contact safely.
+We were excited to offer our athletes cross province competition with appearances from British Columbia's HPL Lumberjacks (2009 Major), HPL Bandits (2009 Major), West Coast Wild (2007 major), Golden Panthers (U14 Prep), Metro Hockey Academy 1 (U14 Prep), and Metro Hockey Academy 2 (U14 Prep).
+The Hockey Super League also welcomed one of the top USA programs in the 2007 Minnesota Machine and 2008 Machine team.
 The 2007 Minnesota Machine is known around North America as being one of the top spring teams in their particular birth year.

 All stakeholders in the Hockey Super League will work in collaboration to create an environment to establish the following core values in its athletes:

 League games will take place in a Showcase format, meaning that each of the teams will play four games over the course of a weekend at least once a month.
 Teams will receive 32 regular season games plus a championship showcase weekend.

 The 2020 - 21 Season will consist of 12 divisions.
 They will be as follows: